Aging & Health A to Z

 - Aldosterone receptor blockers to block the action of the hormone aldosterone, which promotes salt and fluid retention.

-The medication digoxin has long been used for heart failure, but recent studies have called into question whether its potential for harm may outweigh its potential to help.
+The medication digoxin has long been used for heart failure, but recent studies have called into question whether it is more harmful than helpful.
 It should not be used as a first-line treatment for heart failure.
-However, it may be appropriate in selected patients who are already taking other medications that are strongly recommended for heart failure.
+However, it may be appropriate for selected patients who are already taking other medications that are strongly recommended for heart failure.

 Posted: March 2012